oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                             with the SQL "ORDER" query)
 suspended_jobs        ENUM('YES','NO')      specify if there is at least one
                                             suspended job on the resource
+scheduler_priority    INT UNSIGNED          arbitrary number given by the system
+                                            to select resources with more
+                                            intelligence
 switch                VARCHAR(50)           name of the switch cpu                   INT UNSIGNED          global cluster cpu number cpuset                INT UNSIGNED          field used with the